piotrpolak/pepiscms/README.md

 * **Web based file manager**

-    The user can manage files on the server using a lightweight AJAX file manager.
+    The user can manage files on the server using an AJAX file manager.
-    You can restrict the allowed upload extension list.
+    You can restrict the allowed upload extension list from configuration.

 * **Enhanced SMTP Email sender**

     An utility for sending emails in a reliable way reliable.
-    When the system is unable to connect to the remote SMTP server, an alternative gateway is used and the fallback action is reported in audit logs.
+    When the system is unable to connect to the remote SMTP server, an alternative `mail` gateway is used and the fallback action is reported in audit logs.

 * **Multi language native support**